self-improvements/study-springframework/spring-batch/README.md

 # Spring Batch Auto Configuration Classes

-If you annotate `EnableBatchProcessing`, spring application will run some configuration classes automatically.
+If you annotate `@EnableBatchProcessing`, spring application will run some configuration classes automatically.

 ### SimpleBatchConfiguration